 I rediscovered how this cake fits the bill when needing a sweet something.
-The fig cake can be quickly whipped up to take to church, bring to a friend, or baked ahead for some weekend company.
+The fig cake can be quickly prepared to take to church, bring to a friend, or baked ahead for some weekend company.
 It can be made into a simple bundt style or baked in layers and frosted.
-It’s one of those cakes that stays moist and gets better with time.
+It's one of those cakes that stays moist and gets better with time.
 Adding fruit does that to most baked goods.

-I’ll never forget the first time I served this cake to some of my Arkansas friends.
-They refused to eat it and in fact, grimaced when I told them it was baked with figs. Eventually, they decided to give it a try and after one bite they witnessed it’s goodness.
+I'll never forget the first time I served this cake to some of my Arkansas friends.
+They refused to eat it and in fact, grimaced when I told them it was baked with figs. Eventually, they decided to give it a try and after one bite of witnessing its goodness, they instantly became fans.